-An old scientist, the owner of a pet piranha, decided one day to conduct an unusual experiment
+An old scientist, the owner of a pet piranha, decided one day to conduct an unusual experiment.

 He placed a glass divider down the center of the fish tank, splitting it cleanly in two.
-With the piranha confined to one side, he released a koi into the other
+With the piranha confined to one side, he released a koi into the other.

-Instantly, the predator reacted
+Instantly, the predator reacted.

 The piranha surged forward—fast, decisive, lethal by design—only to smash violently into the invisible glass barrier.
-Again and again it charged, each time stopped cold by something it could not see
+Again and again it charged, each time stopped cold by something it could not see.

 For nearly an hour the fish attacked the barrier with full aggression.
-Then something changed
+Then something changed.

 The strikes became tentative.
 Instead of ramming the glass, the piranha began to swim slowly alongside it, brushing against the surface, testing rather than attacking.
 Over time its movements grew smaller, less committed.
-The once decisive predator drifted to the far end of the tank and stopped trying altogether
+Until the once decisive predator drifted to the far end of the tank and stopped trying altogether.

-Satisfied that he had punished his favorite pet enough, the scientist removed the glass divider
+Satisfied that he had punished his favorite pet enough, the scientist removed the glass divider.

 What happened next?

-Both fish stayed exactly where they were
+Both fish stayed exactly where they were.

 Even when the scientist tapped on the tank to startle the piranha, it darted forward—then stopped short, halting at the precise point where the barrier used to be.
-The glass was gone, but the limit remained
+The glass was gone, but the limit remained.

 The tank was covered for the night.
 Day two looked the same.
 So did day three.
-And day four
+And day four.

-Eventually, the piranha died
+Eventually, the piranha died.

 So ask yourself: